zeljkoobrenovic/grounded-architecture/_posts/2022-06-12-leadership.markdown

 The leader-leader model is an excellent standard for architects' leadership vision.
 Like managers in a leader-leader model, architects should act more as facilitators, coaches, and mentors than traditional top-down decision-makers.
 </div>

 The leader-leader model is an excellent standard for architects' leadership vision.
-Like managers in a leader-leader model, **architects should act more as facilitators, coaches, and mentors** than traditional top-down decision-makers.
-They provide team members guidance, support, or resources to help them achieve their goals and reach their full potential.
+Like managers in a leader-leader model, architects should act more as **facilitators, coaches, and mentors** than traditional top-down decision-makers.
+They should provide team members guidance, support, or resources to help them achieve their goals and reach their full potential.

 One of the key benefits of a leader-leader model is that it creates **a more collaborative and inclusive work environment**.
 It allows individuals to contribute their unique perspectives, experiences, and skills to the group, promoting ownership and accountability for the team's success.
 This model also **helps build trust and more robust team relationships**, increasing productivity, creativity, and innovation.